 Cloudflare requires you to change your nameservers to point to them.
 Meaning that the DNS records are then handled on the Cloudflare side.
-So when you’re setting up the site in Cloudflare, you’ll need to make sure those A records are correct.
+When you’re setting up the site in Cloudflare, you’ll need to make sure those A records point to the CodePen IP Addresses 184.108.40.206 and 220.127.116.11.
+In other words:

 Once you’ve got the site all set up in Cloudflare and the DNS changes have propagated (this may take up to one day), you’ll be able to view your site in HTTPS.

-It’s up to you to only use secure resources to keep that “Secure” light green!
+It’s up to you to only use secure resources to keep that “Secure” icon all locked up!

 - If you’re using Amazon’s Route53, you’ll need to change your NS records in the hosted zone and at the domain level.